ChrstnDmbchr/EDI/README.md

 - [x] "!firsttogo": One for the BR gamers.
 Generates a list of everyone in the same voice channel as you and will predict who will go down first.
 - [x] "!remindme": set a reminder and time and the bot will dm the user with the reminder after the elapsed time (in minutes)
 - [x] "!play some dirty synthwave" : plays nasty tunes
-- [x] "!play nothing" : stops music currently being played
+- [x] "!play nothing" : stops music currently being played in the voice channel you are in.
 - [ ] joke: Tells a random joke.
 - [ ] 21: Game of 21 which persistantly tracks the stats of each user including winnings.